tutyamxx/androidtv-debloat-script/README.md

 # Info

-* ADB Shell script to uninstall all bloated apps that comes with some Android TV's
+* ADB Shell script to uninstall all bloated apps that comes with some Android TV's, that cannot be uninstalled using the TV UI with the remote

 # How to run